everard/rosewm/README.md

 ### SHORTCUT TYPE
 Shortcut type is an array of 5 keysyms.
-Each keysym is represented by a 32-bit unsigned integer value packed into array of bytes, starting from value's least significant byte, all the way up to the most significant byte.
+Each keysym is represented by a 32-bit unsigned integer value packed into array of bytes, starting from value's least significant byte, all the way up to the most significant byte (little endian).

 If the first keysym in a shortcut has value `0`, then this value is replaced by the leader's keysym.